 South Texas Christian Academy aims for excellence in education.
 The staff demonstrates commitment towards our students.
 Under the circumstances we would like to respond to this challenge with the same commitment and desire to ensure that our students receive the training and skills they need to succeed.
 Looking ahead to this school year.

-All classes will be delivered through distance learning platforms: Google classroom, Zoom, and Showbie.
+Distance Learning Classes will be delivered through distance learning platforms: Google classroom, Zoom, and Showbie.
 Other tools may be used to support students learning.
 (To request Distance Learning option for your child, please contact the administration office: 956-682-1117 or write to: firstname.lastname@example.org

 Student’s attendance will be assessed by connecting to the virtual session or submitting the class work assigned in class for each day.
 (The student may review the class at a different schedule due to conflict with other classes or illness, for which appropriate arrangement must be made)